OPT Facilities Manager Jobs

 Get familiar with relevant certifications

-Credentials like CFM (Certified Facility Manager) or FMP (Facility Management Professional) from IFMA signal professional commitment and strengthen H-1B specialty occupation arguments.
+Credentials like CFM (Certified Facility Manager) or FMP (Facility Management Professional) from IFMA signal professional commitment and strengthen H-1B visa specialty occupation arguments.
 Starting the process during OPT demonstrates intent to stay and grow in the field.

 Negotiate your start date around OPT timelines